 I tried to make a simple, straight to the point, customizable script with enough foresight involved to make expanding your gadget’s functionality as easy as putting together Legos.
-Code for both systems are included.

 Note that i turn off the device by covering the sensor itself.
 My subject shouldn’t have to be fiddling around for buttons.